South Aegean Volcanic Arc

-The South Aegean Volcanic Arc is a volcanic arc (chain of volcanoes) in the South Aegean Sea formed by plate tectonics.
-The prior cause was the subduction of the African plate beneath the Eurasian plate, raising the Aegean arc across what is now the north Aegean Sea.
-It was not yet the sea, nor an arc, or at least not the one it is today, nor was there a chain of volcanoes.
-In the Holocene the process of back-arc extension began, probably stimulated by pressure from the Arabian Plate compressing the region behind the arc.
+The South Aegean Volcanic Arc is a volcanic arc in the South Aegean Sea formed by plate tectonics.
+The prior cause was the subduction of the African plate beneath the Eurasian plate, raising the Aegean arc across what is now the North Aegean Sea.
+In the Holocene, the process of back-arc extension began, probably stimulated by pressure from the Arabian plate compressing the region behind the arc.
 The extension deformed the region into its current configuration.
 First, the arc moved to the south and assumed its arcuate configuration.
 Second, the Aegean Sea opened behind the arc because the crust was thinned and weakened there.
 Third, magma broke through the thinned crust to form a second arc composed of a volcanic chain.
-And finally, the Aegean Sea Plate broke away from Eurasia in the new fault zone to the north.
+And finally, the Aegean Sea plate broke away from Eurasia in the new fault zone to the north.

 The extension is still ongoing.
 The current southern Aegean is one of the most rapidly deforming regions of the Himalayan-Alpine mountain belt.
 It is approximately 450 km long and 20 km to 40 km wide and runs from the Isthmus of Corinth on the Greek mainland to the Bodrum peninsula on the Turkish mainland.

-Development of the Hellenic orogeny

-The original proponent of a convergent boundary between Africa and Eurasia, who devised Tethys Ocean and Gondwana land for the purpose, and invented the -ides suffix, Eduard Suess, imagined a single great closure of Gondwana land on Eurasia, wrinkling up a mountain belt, the Altaides, that stretched from sea to sea.
-The simplicity and the name did not survive further scrutiny of the rocks.
-The mountain chain, subsequently the non-Suessian Alpides (he had his own Alpides, which amounted to the western Altaides), turned out to be the accumulation of orogenies in successive waves of advance.
-Not all the parallel chains derive from the same period or the same rocks.
-From the present, there is a virtual advance with a virtual resulting chain, but in fact the chain is mainly a composite of successive chains.

-The mountains of Greece, or Hellenides (viewed as a singular collective thing) appear to have had a singular origin, superficially named "the Hellenic Orogeny".
-These are only terms of convenience to distinguish "Hellenic" from mountains of other countries.
-They are actually accumulated mountain chains resulting from accumulated orogenies over time.
-Currently three "waves", of orogenic activity can be distinguished, resulting in three "orogenic belts".

-Preceding the first wave, the supercontinent, Pangaea, had already broken into Laurasia (a continuous band of Eurasia and the Americas), and Gondwana (all the rest).
-Between the two of them was Paleo-Tethys Ocean.
-The break-up had been caused by shifting currents in the mantle.
-A different location of an upwelling plume placed a divergent boundary in a new place, in this case across the north and east of Gondwana.